 The Three Big Threats To Data-Driven Businesses

-High investments – a very high focus on data may translate into high levels of investments into databases, software and hardware.
-While investments are essential, they should be in line with the organisations’ end goals.
-Over investment in big data and analytics tools can impact the return on investments and adversely affect the profitability and business plans.
+High investments.
+Too much focus focus on data may translate into high levels of investments into databases, software and hardware.
+While investments are essential, they should be aligned with the organisation’s end goals.
+Over-investment in big data and analytics tools can impact the return on investments and adversely affect the profitability and business plans.

-Blind spots – a data-driven organisation should continue to be aware of its market and expect competition to come from unexpected quarters.
-High dependence on data may lead organisations to base their decisions on the available information and ignore market trends and innovations that may not be represented in their data.
+Blind spots.
+Data-driven organisations should continue to be aware of their market and expect competition to come from unexpected places.
+An over-dependence on data may lead organisations to base their decisions on only the available information, ignoring market trends or up-and-coming innovations that may not yet be represented in their data.

 Outsource the risk

 By looking outside your organisation to data centre or cloud providers, the risk of a physical threat to this critical infrastructure is significantly diminished, as these environments are designed to endure these types of threats.
 A good provider will use multiple facilities in various locations to create additional redundancy, greatly reducing the threat of attack — the likelihood of adverse conditions affecting more than one location is remote.

 This type of arrangement also offers the best solution for maintaining the operation of critical business applications.
 Should your physical office or primary site fail for some reason, added redundancy means staff can still access and utilise critical data and applications.
 In many cases, switching from the primary site to a secondary one can occur almost immediately, leading to little, if any, business downtime.